Ornamental Origami

 Dahlia Geranium

-In Dahlia and Geranium, the extra flaps are twirled to form petal-like curls.
+In Dahlia and Geranium, the the extra flaps are twirled to form petal-like curls.
 The rectangle used to make the Dahlia unit is shorter compared to that of the Geranium unit, thus the curls in Dahlia are tighter.

 Flowered Sonobe “bloomed”